hcwang24/best_place_to_live/README.md

 ## Contributing

-We welcome anyone who is interested in contributing to my app for Vancouver's housing market.
+I welcome anyone who is interested in contributing to my app for Vancouver's housing market.
 My project is open-source, which means that anyone can view and contribute to the code on my GitHub repository.

 If you are interested in getting involved, check out the [contributing guidelines](CONTRIBUTING.md).
 Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.